Low energy resolvent estimates for slowly decaying attractive potentials: Rellich's theorem

 On the other hand, by Lemma~\ref{lem:230304} and $S^{-1}a\le C_5r^{-1}$ the second and third terms of \eqref{eq:23030415} are combined as

-At this stage we also bound $Q$, similarly to so far, as
+At this stage, we also bound $Q$, similarly to so far, as

-Therefore we obtain
+Therefore, we obtain

-Now we choose and fix $\beta>0$ small enough that the third term on the right-hand side of \eqref{eq:230827} is non-negative.
-Then we can choose $N_0\in\mathbb N$ and $R_0\ge 1$ large so that the first and fourth terms are non-negative for any $n\ge m\ge N_0$ and $R\ge R_0$.
-Hence we are done. \end{proof}
+Now we choose and fix $\beta>0$ small enough that the third term on the right-hand side of \eqref{eq:230827} is nonnegative.
+Then we can choose $N_0\in\mathbb N$ and $R_0\ge 1$ large so that the first and fourth terms are nonnegative for any $n\ge m\ge N_0$ and $R\ge R_0$.
+Hence, we are done. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:23082418}] Let $\phi\in \mathcal B^*_0(\lambda)$ and $\lambda\ge 0$ satisfy the assumption of the assertion, and set